jbeaven/sap-api-docs/sp-search.md

 *   for parameter i_querytext:
 *   a simple ABAP primitive of type /BLCK/SPS_STRING data gvs_querytext type /BLCK/SPS_STRING.
 *   for parameter i_selectproperties:
 *   a simple ABAP primitive of type /BLCK/SPS_STRING data gvs_selectproperties type /BLCK/SPS_STRING.
-*   when the the result of the call is HTTP200 we expect type /BLCK/SPS_QUERY data gr_http200 type /BLCK/SPS_QUERY.
+*   when the result of the call is HTTP200 we expect type /BLCK/SPS_QUERY data gr_http200 type /BLCK/SPS_QUERY.

 *** set data according to requirements of the API call